Forensic Science (FORS)

 FORS 6094.
 Special Topics in Forensic Sci.
 4 Hours.

 FORS 6111.
 Fundamentals of Research Methods.
 1 Hour.

-This course provides a broad overview of theoretical and practical concepts necessary for scientific research.
+Students are provided a broad overview of theoretical and practical concepts necessary for scientific research.
 These include an overview of the scientific method, the importance of logical research design, and basic scientific writing skills.
-This course covers topics including qualitative and quantitative research approaches, developing and refining research questions and project outlines to adequately test hypotheses, reviewing scientific literature, developing technical writing strategies, and understanding relevant ethical issues.
+Topics covered may include: qualitative and quantitative research approaches, developing and refining research questions and project outlines to adequately test hypotheses, reviewing scientific literature, developing technical writing strategies, and understanding relevant ethical issues.

 FORS 6224.
 Quality Assurance and Ethical Conduct in Forensic Science.
 2 Hours.